mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 The idea of inlining is simple: insert the function body directly where we would otherwise have a function call.
 The functions that are inlined tend to be short, so duplication of code is minimal.
 At the same time we may get a considerable performance boost.
-Inlining is perhaps the simplest and yet very efficient way to improve performance in certain cases.
+Inlining is perhaps the simplest and yet a very efficient way to improve performance in certain cases.
 Furthermore, we will see shortly that inlining in GHC is not just about eliminating calls themselves, it's also a way to let other optimizations be applied.